google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Imagine twelve of them, all decorated differently, in a pretty frame!
 You could use some of the ideas on the Inchies page on them as well.

 Or why not organise a swap with your scrapbooking and cardmaking friends to get even more ideas for how to decorate these cuties?
+They would be so easy to send in the post so you could swap with friends from far away or even internationally.

-Have fun making your own cute little 2" pieces of art.
 And if you make some, please do tell me about them and show them off.

 Have A Favourite Altered Art Piece?